-Zlatan Ibrahimovic reveals why he rejected a move to Manchester City
+Zlatan Ibrahimovic has revealed that he turned down a transfer to Manchester City in 2010.

 The Swedish striker, who scored 29 goals in 53 appearances during a 21-month spell at Manchester United, told the Daily Mirror that he had the chance to join his future club's city rivals at the start of the decade.